Glossary of Commonly Used Terms

 APPLICANT

-A person who has petitioned the Department for a license or the transfer of a license to a designated location for the right to sell or allow consumption of alcoholic beverages.
+A person who has applied for a license with the Department to sell or allow the consumption of alcoholic beverages.

 ARBITRARY OR CAPRICIOUS